 Equivalency of Training (EOT) Review Process

-The Brevard Police Testing Center (BPTC) offers an Equivalency of Training (EOT) review service.
+The Brevard Police Testing Center (BPTC) offers an Equivalency of Training (EOT) review service for officers who are trying to become certified in Florida through the equivalency process.
 You must submit documentation of your law enforcement/ corrections employment and training for an equivalency of training review.
-Documentation must reflect one (1) year, full-time prior law enforcement/corrections officer experience and successful completion in all of the minimum primary training areas.
+Documentation must reflect at a minumum one (1) year, full-time prior law enforcement or corrections officer experience and successful completion in all of the minimum primary training areas.

 Click here for information on law enforcement classes that are required before taking the eight-day equivalency of training program.
 For corrections officers interested in equivalency of training, see the list of corrections-related class prerequisites here.